tushar30gaurab/tushar30gaurab/README.md

 ## 💬 Let's Connect

-I'm always open to interesting conversations and collaboration opportunities.
+Always open to techie conversations and collaboration opportunities.
 Feel free to reach out to me via email or social media!

 <!-- Optional: Add badges, gif, or any additional information you'd like to showcase -->